 The people began to work with a will, realizing this building was their own home.
 The Senior Choir, under the leadership of Sister Georgia Roundtree, provided the church with a grand piano and was responsible for the presentation of many cultural programs.
 The Gospel Choir, the St. Paul Choral Group and the Children's Choir were also very busy.

 The organ was installed at a cost of over $43,000.00.
 The beautification of the building was instituted by Brother O'Donnell Wilson.
 Remodeling of the ceiling over the choir loft and the installation of lights and stained glass windows were all a part of the renovation.
 A kitchen and dining room were provided and the gift of a baptismal font was given by Sister Emma J. Wilson.
 Many other gifts were donated to the church.
 Sister Aurora Walker gave the first $1,000.00 offering and Brother Johann Testman was the first new member.

 On May 29, 1960 the cornerstone was laid.
 The generosity of the members was unsurpassed as the boards and clubs played a big part in fundraising to carry on the current expenses of the church.

-And so we continue today, over sixty years after a faithful few stepped out into unknown territory to build and establish a legacy for generations to come.
+And so we continue today, over seventy years after a faithful few stepped out into unknown territory to build and establish a legacy for generations to come.
 There have been hard times and lean years.
 Many gave up but many more stood firm and paved the way for those of us who would follow.
 Our founders held fast to their faith and declared, as Jesus did to His disciples in Matthew 6:18, "Upon this rock I will build My church, and the gates of hell shall not prevail against it."
 Our legacy is rich and our future is full of the promises of Almighty God.